makeiteasierapps/paxxium/README.md

 - Review existing questions and decide which ones to keep or add.
 This will involve a review of the current questionnaire and potentially the creation of new questions.
 - Consider allowing users to add custom questions or remove existing ones for customization.
 This will require updates to the questionnaire system to allow for user input.

-## Debate Agent Overhaul:
-- Working on Streaming the response.
-Backend is ready just need to set up a socket connection on the frontend.
-Then implement the same logic as AgentMessage

 ## Additional Features:
 - Add a secondary check for when the chat clear or trash buttons are clicked.
 This could be a confirmation dialog that prevents accidental deletion of chats.